5ajaki/SPP2-Applications/20430-SPP2 - JustaName Application.md

 Our codebase will continue to be accessible through public GitHub repositories, ensuring transparency and encouraging collaboration.
 Our open-source ethos extends beyond code sharing—we actively develop public goods for the ENS ecosystem, including:

-* A Ceramic DB implementation for offchain data storage to enhance transparency and align with Web3 principles
+* ENSvolution, an interactive tool for visualizing the evolution of Ethereum Name Service (ENS) profiles over time.
-* MPC-TSS solutions specifically designed for CCIP-Read, providing robust and secure offchain resolutions
+* MPC-TSS solutions specifically designed for CCIP-Read, providing more robust and secure offchain resolutions
 * An extensible Plugin system enabling community-driven extensions of ENS functionality

 We firmly believe that an open-source approach, combined with rigorous safety practices, is essential to foster trust, innovation, and widespread adoption of ENS technology.